 A neural network is made up of densely connected processing nodes, similar to neurons in the brain.
 Each node may be connected to different nodes in multiple layers above and below it.
 These nodes move data through the network in a feed-forward fashion, meaning the data moves in only one direction.
 The node “fires” like a neuron when it passes information to the next node.

-A simple neural network has an input layer, output layer and one hidden layer between them.
+A simple neural network has an input layer, an output layer, and one hidden layer between them.
 A network with more than three layers, including the input and output, is known as a deep learning network.
-In a deep learning network, each layer of nodes trains on data based on the output from the previous layer.
-The more layers, the greater the ability to recognize more complex information — based on data from the previous layers.
+In a deep learning network, each layer of nodes trains on data from the previous layer.
+The more layers, the greater the ability to recognize more complex information, based on data from the previous layers.

 In a newly formed neural network, all weights and thresholds are set to random numbers.
-As training data is fed into the input layer, the weights and thresholds refine to consistently yield correct outputs.
+As training data is fed into the input layer, the weights and thresholds are refined to consistently produce correct outputs.

 How Does a Neural Network Work?